-Are you a normal Microsoft Outlook user and have been running into issues with the application producing a pop up box that is constantly asking for you email password and you are unable to send/receive emails as well as unable to get the box to go away even after entering your password over and over?
+Are you a normal Microsoft Outlook user and have been running into issues with the application producing a pop up box that is constantly asking for your email password and you are unable to send/receive emails as well as unable to get the box to go away even after entering your password over and over?

 Well, you are not the only one.
 I have seen a spike in this issue lately and regardless of who your email provider is be it Gmail, Yahoo, Office365, App River, etc. it appears that when these companies feel it is necessary they will actually randomly force you to update your email password within your web mail settings for security reasons.

 Lets start by saying if you have a Gmail account associated with your Outlook application you will simply need to go to your Gmail account through the web and change your password if you are being prompted that it is incorrect.
 Normally you will be asked for a code to be sent to your cell phone in order to do this, but it is an easy process.

 Next, if you do have Gmail another item you would want to check is within your account settings under the Security option, the “allow less secure apps” is enabled as well.
 If your email account happens to be hosted by Office365 all you would need to do navigate to the office.com website through your preferred browser and go through the forgot password option.

 All sever settings should now pass with your new updated password and you should now be able to access your Outlook application once more without being prompted for your password and should be able to send/receive emails without issue at this point.
 If any of this subject is something you are having issues with you can always contact us here at Frankenstein Computers and Networking for any assistance that you require and as always we are happy to help.

 Frankenstein Computers has been taking care of our happy clients since 1999.
-We specialize in IT Support, IT Service, MAC repair, PC Repair, Virus Removal, and much more.
+We specialize in affordable web design, IT Support, IT Service, MAC repair, PC Repair, Virus Removal, and much more.
 Give us a call for remote support or drop in to drop off.
 Check out what our clients are saying about us on Yelp!